 “Turn my brain off, please!”

-This temperament may also have trouble sleeping at night.
+The Orange personality may also have trouble sleeping at night.
 OMG!
 It’s a thing!
-The reason is their minds are always dealing, moving and working at coming up with new things to do and try.
-Sometimes they remember things they forgot to do during the day.
+The reason is their minds are always dealing, moving, and working at coming up with new things to do and try.
+Sometimes, they remember things they forgot to do during the day.
 Why?
-Remember, this is the fasted moving among the temperaments.
+Remember, this is the fastest moving among the temperaments.

-The Gold temperament is going to plan it everything in great detail.
+The Gold temperament is going to plan everything in great detail.

-The Orange is going to just do whatever needs to be done in the moment.
+The Orange is going just to do whatever needs to be done at the moment.

 “Ima beat you…or at least beat myself!”